- Nine places prefect for cross-country skiing in the St. Louis area

 We can’t think of a better winter test of balance and endurance than cross-country skiing.
-For the past three winters, though, lack of snow has reduced the sport in these parts to a daydream.
-You could blame it on extreme weather, climate change or global warming.
+However, lack of consistent snow can reduce the sport to a daydream in these parts.
+You could blame it on extreme weather, climate change, or global warming.

 Greg Echelmeier, owner of Old Mountains Gear Exchange, refuses.
 He recalls the polar vortex in early 2014 that dumped plenty of snow and gave him the chance to strap on his sticks for a trip to the grocery store and an impromptu session of reindeer games with the neighborhood kids at Deer Creek Park, just blocks from his store in Webster Groves.
 “Nothing like it,” he said.

-Ever the optimist, Echelmeier has prepared for another vortex this year.
+Ever the optimist, Echelmeier keeps himself prepared for another vortex year after year.
 And it’s paid off.
 He reported selling four pair of snow shoes and three sets of cross-country skis in one week in mid-September.

 So, just in case Echelmeier proves correct and Mother Nature cuts us a break, we decided to offer up some of the best local routes for cross-country skiing.
-And to keep our fingers crossed.
+Keep our fingers crossed!

 Where to Go